Pond Farm Artist In Residence Program (Guerneville, CA) – Call For Artists

-Stewards of the Coast and Redwoods announces a call for artists for the Pond Farm Artist in Residence Program.
-This is a unique opportunity for artists to be immersed in nature; inspired by the spirit of past Pond Farmers, as Marguerite’s students are known; and have space and time to create.
-1-3 month residencies begin in March 2020.
+[Sponsored Listing] The Stewards of the Coast and Redwoods announce a call for artists for the Pond Farm Artist in Residency.
+Beginning in 2021, the Pond Farm Artist Residency will be underwritten by The Julia Terr Fellowship to support residencies that give priority to both emerging and established BIPOC artists and writers.
+This is a unique opportunity for artists working in most genres to be immersed in nature and inspired by the spirit of past Pond Farmers.
+Have the space and time to create.
+The Guest House is ADA compliant and disabled artists are encouraged to apply.

 About Stewards of the Coast and Redwoods